 1. Define a budget

 Before starting a search, set a realistic budget for the work you want done.
-Keep in mind that many freelancers are business owners; they pay their own taxes, insurance, and overhead.
-So their hourly rates may be slightly higher than an employee’s.

 When estimating project costs, think about all of the deliverables you expect, then set a fair price.
 If you’re unsure what’s fair, ask your network how they price similar projects.
 You could also look at related job posts online for ideas.